alessapm/spotify_search/readme.md

 Create a website that allows users to search for music using the Spotify API and fulfills the Features list outlined below.

+**Don't forget work on your Resume and Cover Letters for Outcomes!**

 ## Submission

 Homework is due Sunday by **11pm**.
 Follow the [Homework Guide](https://git.generalassemb.ly/nyc-wdi-fisher/student-resources/blob/master/homework-guide.md) for instructions.